Metanome/flowref/README.md

 ### Single Citation

 1. Visit a page with a DOI or open the extension popup
-2. DOI will be auto-detected (if enabled in settings) or enter manually
+2. DOI is auto-detected (indicated by green status bar) or enter manually
-3. Select citation style (APA, MLA, Chicago, IEEE, Vancouver)
+3. Select citation style from the searchable dropdown
-4. Click "Generate Citation"
+4. Click "Format"
-5. Citation automatically copied to clipboard
+5. Citation is generated and automatically copied to clipboard

 ### Batch Mode

-1. Click "Open Batch Mode" link in popup
+1. Click "Open Batch Mode" in the popup footer
-2. Enter multiple DOIs (one per line) or upload PDF files
+2. Use the Text tab to paste multiple DOIs (one per line)
-3. Select citation style
+3. Use the PDF tab to drag and drop PDF files
-4. Click "Process All"
+4. Select citation style
-5. Copy all citations or download as .bib file
+5. Click "Process All"
-6. Use "Retry Failed" button to reprocess any errors
+6. Copy all citations or download as .bib file

 ### Context Menu